Guidelines for Marketplace Partner migration documentation

 Use the Marketplace APIs

-feature differences between your Data Center/server and cloud app
+feature differences between your Data Center/server and cloud app, and

 Things to consider before creating your migration documentation